lpan/lpan.github.io/_posts/2018-12-22-one-liner-dropbox-client.md

 # rclone!

-I eventually ran into [rclone](https://rclone.org/) and realized that it is exactly what I am looking for. `rclone` is like `rsync` but for "cloud storage".
+I ran into [rclone](https://rclone.org/) and realized that it is exactly what I was looking for. `rclone` is simple but powerful, just like `rsync` but for "cloud storage".

 It not only takes care of integrity check, synchronization efficiency, etc., but also provides [a simple CRUD